jutley/etcd/etcdctl/README.md

 <LEASE> ::= "\""[0-9]+\""
 ```

+Unlike other etcdctl commands, any multi-line values in a TXN command must use `\n` to indicate the newline.
+Literal newlines will cause parsing errors.

 #### Output

 `SUCCESS` if etcd processed the transaction success list, `FAILURE` if etcd processed the transaction failure list.
 Prints the output for each command in the executed request list, each separated by a blank line.